edwbaker/edwbaker.github.io/urban-research-station.md

 - [Digital twins](/notes/digital-twins) - how the sensor network will help form a digital twin of the NHM Gardens.

+### Studies

+- [Urban heat islands](/notes/urs-urban-heat-islands-study) - studying the impact of urbanisation on temperature variations.

+- Acoustics

 ## Visual Observations

 There is a long history of visual observations of species, these are currently collected through a mix of transects and ad-hoc recording.